matteocorti/check_ssl_cert/README.md

                                    certificate validation
       --rsa                        Signature algorithm selection: force RSA
                                    certificate
+      --security-level number      Set the security level to specified value See SSL_CTX_set_security_level(3) for a
-   -s,--selfsigned                 Allow self-signed certificates
+                                   description of what each level means -s,--selfsigned                 Allow self-signed certificates
       --serial serialnum           Pattern to match the serial number --skip-element number        Skip checks on the Nth cert element (can